grncdr/node-any-db/README.md

 (statement: String?, Continuation<Transaction>?) => Transaction
 ```

 Start a new database transaction and return a [Transaction][] to manage it.
+If
-If a `statement` is given it will be used in place of the default
+`statement` is given it will be used in place of the default statement
-statement (`BEGIN`).
-If a `Continuation` is given it will be called after
+(`BEGIN`).
+If a `Continuation` is given it will be called after the database
-the database transaction has successfully started (or failed to do so).
+transaction has successfully started (or failed to do so).

+*Note for adapter authors*: This method is trivially implemented by delegating
+to [Transaction.begin][] from [any-db-transaction][] .

 *Callback-style*
 ```javascript